 From a {physical} perspective the two terms in equation~\eqref{eq:BL} play the role of a kinetic and a potential energies, respectively.
 At the same time the explicit time--dependence of the Lagrangian~\eqref{eq:BL} is a necessary ingredient in order for the dynamical system to dissipate energy and relax to a minimum of the potential, and hence to a minimum of the objective function.
 Moreover, by~\eqref{eq:IS1}, the optimal convergence rate is achieved by choosing $\dot\beta=\e^{\alpha}$, i.e.~$\beta=\int_{t_0}^t\e^{\alpha(s)}ds$, and we observe that in the Euclidean case, $h(X)=\frac{1}{2}\norm{X}^2$, the Hessian is the identity matrix and thus~\eqref{eq:BEL} simplifies to

 Finally the authors developed a heuristic discretization of~\eqref{eq:BEL} that yielded optimization algorithms matching the continuous convergence rates.
 However, these algorithms are of no practical use, due to the extremely high cost of their implementation.

-\cite{betancourt2018symplectic} considered more systematic discretizations of these variational dynamical systems that exploited the fact that they are well suited for numerical discretizations that preserve their geometric structure~\cite{hairer2006geometric}.
-In particular they Legendre transformed the Bregman Lagrangian~\eqref{eq:BL} to derive the \emph{Bregman Hamiltonian},
+In~\cite{betancourt2018symplectic} the authors considered more systematic discretizations of these variational dynamical systems that exploited the fact that they are well suited for numerical discretizations that preserve their geometric structure~\cite{hairer2006geometric}.
+In particular they considered the associated \emph{Bregman Hamiltonian}~\cite{wibisono2016variational},

-where $h^*(P)=\sup_X\{\langle P, X\rangle-h(X)\}$ is the Legendre transform of $h(X)$, and then argued that a principled way to obtain reliable and rate--matching discretizations of the resulting dynamical system
+where $h^*(P):=\sup_V\langle P, V\rangle-h(X)$ is the Legendre transform of $h(X)$, and then argued that a principled way to obtain reliable and rate--matching discretizations of the resulting dynamical system

 is with \emph{pre--symplectic integrators} in an extended phase space where $t$ and its associated momentum $E$ are added as dynamical variables.
-They numerically demonstrated in the Euclidean case that a standard leapfrog integrator yields an optimization algorithm that achieves polynomial convergence rates and showed how the introduction of a gradient flow could achieve late--time exponential convergence rates matching those seen empirically in other accelerated gradient methods.
-A more theoretical approach to rate--matching geometric discretizations for the Bregman dynamics has been recently proposed in~\cite{francca2020dissipative}, where the authors prove that \emph{pre--symplectic} integrators provide a principled way to discretize Bregman dynamics while preserving the continuous rates of convergence up to a negligible error, provided some assumptions are met.
+They numerically demonstrated in the Euclidean (i.e.,~separable) case that a standard leapfrog integrator yields an optimization algorithm that achieves polynomial convergence rates and showed how the introduction of a gradient flow could achieve late--time exponential convergence rates matching those seen empirically in other accelerated gradient methods.

-Perhaps most importantly these variational methods allowed the focus to shift from existing accelerated gradient methods to the structure of the latent dynamical systems.
-In particular the existence of variational dynamical systems whose geometric discretization gives rise to accelerated gradient methods, suggests the introduction of new, principled dynamical systems that promise entirely new methods.